steffanossa/derivation_of_waste_mgmt_profiles/README.md

 ### Hierarchical Clustering: Agglomerative Methods

-Clustering can be done with different approaches.
-Agglomerative methods start with a cluster containing a single observation, adding more and more observations successively.
+*Hierarchical Clustering* can be done with different approaches. *Agglomerative methods* start with every observation being considered a single-elementcluster.
+Then the two most similar clusters are combined into a new cluster.
+This is done until there is one cluster containing everything.
 First, a distance matrix and then clusters are created.
 For both steps there are multiple methods of creation.

 ```r